Windrose Weapons and Armor Guide: Build Your Arsenal

 Saber Agility Fast slashes and horizontal sweeps.
 Great for crowd control.

 Rapier Precision Straight thrusting sword.
-Unmatched in one on one duels.
+Unmatched in one-on-one duels.

 Club / Mace Strength Heavy blunt trauma.
 High damage but sacrifices the ability to perfectly block.

-Greatsword / Halberd Strength / Agility Two handed heavy hitters.
+Greatsword / Halberd Strength / Agility Two-handed heavy hitters.
 Slow swing speed but massive reach and stagger potential.

 Unique Weapons and Ascension

-You will occasionally stumble across Epic tier unique weapons while looting ruins or killing bosses.
+You will occasionally stumble across Epic-tier unique weapons while looting ruins or killing bosses.
 These weapons completely change the game.

 Armor Sets and Synergy